The Separation of $NP$ and $PSPACE$: Enumeration of Polynomial-Time Nondeterministic Turing Machines

-Next, we encode the order of $(M,k)$ to be so that the tuple $(M,k)$ can be encoded by concatenating the binary string representing $M$ itself and $10^k1$ together.
+so that the tuple $(M,k)$ should be the concatenation of the binary string representing $M$ itself followed by the order $10^k1$.
 Now the tuple $(M,k)$ is encoded as a binary string, which can be explained as an integer.

-By this encoding, any integer that cannot be decoded is assumed to represent the trivial Turing machine with an empty next-move function.
+By this encoding, any integer that cannot be decoded into a polynomial-time nondeterministic Turing machine is assumed to represent the trivial Turing machine with an empty next-move function.
 Every single-tape polynomial-time nondeterministic Turing machine will appear infinitely often in the enumeration since, given a polynomial-time nondeterministic Turing machine, we may prefix $1$'s at will to find larger and larger integers representing the same set of $(M,k)$.
-We denote such a polynomial-time NTM by $\widehat{M}_j$, where $j$ is the integer representing $(M,k)$.
+We denote such a polynomial-time NTM by $\widehat{M}_j$, where $j$ is the integer representing the tuple $(M,k)$.

+0.3 cm \begin{remark} One of the conveniences of representing the polynomial-time nondeterministic Turing machines in this way (i.e., as a tuple $(M,k)$) is to conveniently control the running space of the universal nondeterministic Turing machine $M_0$ constructed in Theorem \ref{theorem3} in subsection \ref{sec:proofoftheorem1} below, so that it facilitates our analysis of the space complexity of $M_0$, i.e., to easily show the fact of Theorem \ref{theorem4}. \end{remark} 0.3 cm